tduongtad1304/basic-flutter-layout/README.md

 # basic-flutter-layout
 ## Created by Thai Duong Do (Tad Wilson) for non-commercial purposes

-If you have any questions about this projects, please contact me at : dothaiduong9a1@gmail.com \
+If you have any questions about this project, please contact me at : dothaiduong9a1@gmail.com \
 \
 Clone the repository by : \
 `git clone <repository_url>`